Apetrowich/test.repo/README.md

-# test.repo
+# datasciencecoursera
-Test repository for coursera
+Repository for coursera assignment